View on GitHub

 iso.open_fp(out)

 Here we open up the ISO we created above.
 We can safely re-use the PyCdlib object because we called the close method earlier.
-Also note that we use open_fp to open the file-like object we wrote into using write_fp above.
+Also note that we use open_fp to open the file-like object we wrote into using write_fp above; we do not need to seek out back to the beginning first because open_fp seeks the file pointer to the start of the ISO internally.

 extracted = BytesIO()